cybercraftit/user-frontend-for-elementor/readme.txt

 You can find complete documentation for this plugin here.
 <a href="http://docs.cybercraftit.com/docs/user-frontend-for-elementor/">http://docs.cybercraftit.com/docs/user-frontend-for-elementor/</a>

+= Demo =

+You can find complete demo for this plugin here.
+<a href="http://cybercraftit.com/demo/testwp/user-frontend-for-elementor/wp-admin" target="_blank">Demo for User Frontend for Elementor</a>

+Username: ufel
+password: admin

 = Features =

 * Frontend admin panel - You can build frontend admin panel for users.
 Even different admin panels can be made for different users of different roles.